EMMAC-TU/epms-service/README.md

 - Creating a new patient
 - Update a new patient
 - Get an patient
-- Get all patienta
+- Get all patients
-- Search patienta
+- Search patients

 | HTTP | Route | Description |
 | ---- | ----- | ----------- |